 The Company maintains Directors' and Officers' liability insurance which provides appropriate cover for any legal action brought against its Directors.
-In addition, Deeds of Indemnity have been exercised on behalf of the Company for each of the Directors under the Company's Articles of Association.
+In addition, Deeds of Indemnity have been executed on behalf of the Company for each of the Directors under the Company's Articles of Association, and they continue to apply.
 Subject to the provisions of UK legislation, these deeds provide that the Directors may be indemnified out of the assets of the Company in respect of liabilities they may sustain or incur in connection with their appointment.